microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

-Contains functionality that enables getting the geographical location of a client device.
+Contains functionality that retrieves data about the geographical location of a client device.
 # Public Objects
-## GeoLocation (Page 50100)
+## Geolocation (Page 50100)

- Provides an interface for accessing the geographical location on the client device.
+ Provides an interface for accessing data about the geographical location of a client device.

 ### IsAvailable (Method) <a name="IsAvailable"></a>